dspalmer99/enterprise-docs/content/docs/installation/storage/object_store/migration.md

 At a high-level the process is:

-1. Shutdown all anchore engine services and components.
+1. Shutdown all anchore enterprise services and components.
 The system should be fully offline, but the database must be online and available.
 For a docker-compose install, this is achieved by simply stopping the engine container, but not deleting it.
 2. Prepare a new config.yaml that includes the new driver configuration for the destination of the migration (dest-config.yaml) in the same location as the existing config.yaml
 3. Test the new dest-config.yaml to ensure correct configuration
 4. Run the migration